Vilayada Vaa: Themes

-The director, Vijayanand, stated that "The carrom board is used as a methaphor for life in the film that is about the hero's fight to be a successful player".
+The director, Vijayanand, stated that "The carrom board is used as a metaphor for life in the film that is about the hero's fight to be a successful player".

 Soundtrack

 The songs were composed by Srimurali, who previously worked in Kannada, Malayalam, and Telugu films.
-The audio was released by K. S. Ravikumar in November 2011.
+The audio was released by K. S. Ravikumar in 11 November 2011.

-Release
+Reception

 A critic from Dinamalar praised the film's screenplay.
 Maalai Malar praised the carrom scenes and the songs.